 Initially, during the due diligence period, an environmental questionnaire can be required.
 This typically applies to sales or financing of the Subject Site.
 The information within an environmental questionnaire is valuable to the Phase 1 Environmental Site Assessment process.
 The form provides facts about the property, under a legal certification of good faith.
 Under this presumption, a basic level of environmental risk can be evaluated and used as a tool to enhance the accuracy of the Phase 1 ESA report.
 However, a Phase 1 Environmental report does not solely rely on this information.

 In some cases, a User Data Request Form will be required with a Phase 1 Environmental Site Assessment.
 In fact, this form assists in satisfying the Brownfields Act for Innocent Landowner Liability Protection, and the “All Appropriate Inquiry” determination.
 Consequently, the User Data Request Form inquires about the User’s knowledge of environmental cleanup liens.
-Additionally, the form inquires about activity or land use limitations, purchase price to fair market value, and other special information.
+Additionally, the form inquires about activity or land use limitations, the purchase price to fair market value, and other special information.

-A reliance letter is a legal document which allows environmental professionals to authorize Lenders and the SBA to use and rely upon their technical reports.
+A reliance letter is a legal document that allows environmental professionals to authorize Lenders and the SBA to use and rely upon their technical reports.
 These letters typically serve as an extension of liability.
 Thus, an additional cost is applied.
 The letter is not an update or modification to the original Phase 1 Environmental Site Assessment report.
 As a result, a reliance letter implies no warranty that the condition of the property is the same as it was on the date of the Phase 1 ESA.
 A Phase 1 Environmental Site Assessment reliance letter can cost approximately $250 to $600.

 Geo Forward can customize Phase 1 Environmental Site Assessment formats to any preferred report structure.